 Why Is Sitework Important?

-Sitework and excavation is the process in which a construction site is prepared for the construction job.
+Sitework and excavation is the process in which a construction site is prepared for the actual construction job.

 Table of Contents